A Guide to Boa Vista with the best things to do and the best beaches and hotels in Boa Vista, Cape Verde

 The Rabil lagoon is home to many species of birds, including Eurasian spoonbills and rufous-backed sparrows.

 In addition to birds, you can also spot indigenous lizards, like the Cape Verde leaf-toed gecko.

 9. Explore the deserted village of Curral Velho

-Slowly, as the rest of the Boa Vista, Cape Verde settlements started to build fortifications to ward off unwanted attacks, the inhabitants of Curral Velho started to abandon their homes and move to the more secure areas.
+As this happened, the inhabitants of Curral Velho started to abandon their homes and move to more secure areas.

-Eventually, the village was abandoned completely, but the ruins of the settlement are still standing proof of its existence.
+Eventually, the village was abandoned completely, but the ruins of the settlement still stand and are proof of its existence.

-Not only visiting this place will allow you to discover a bit of the most authentic Boa Vista.
-The village is also home now to birds and sea turtles, who come here to lay their eggs.
+Not only will visiting this place will allow you to discover a bit of the most authentic Boa Vista, but the village is also home now to birds and sea turtles, who come here to lay their eggs.